Synthetixio/SIPs/content/sccp/sccp-221.md

 - The `maxMarketValueUSD` is the maximum amount of open interest allowed on each side of a market.
 - The `feeRateForExchange` is the fee paid on trades into a particular synths.

 ## Motivation

 <!--The motivation is critical for SCCPs that want to update variables within Synthetix.
 It should clearly explain why the existing variable is not incentive aligned.
 SCCP submissions without sufficient motivation may be rejected outright.-->

-The deteriorating situation on the liquidity of these tokens, which can be visualized [here](https://www.dropbox.com/s/3dm1c6pjknjzrf7/futures.csv?dl=0) opens up the risk of manipulation of token prices as to profit from the infinite liquidity and no slippage trades.
+The deteriorating situation on the liquidity of these tokens, which can be visualized [here](https://www.dropbox.com/s/3dm1c6pjknjzrf7/futures.csv?dl=0) has increased the risk of actors manipulating the spot token prices, in order to profit from the infinite liquidity and no slippage trades, with some suspicious activies seen on chain.
 Hence increasing fees and lowering the open interest leans against these risks.
-Futures V2 includes a slippage parameter and therefore helps better manage these risks without resorting to baseFee and open interest adjustment.
+It is important to mention, that Futures V2, which includes a slippage parameter, helps better manage these risks without resorting to baseFee and open interest adjustment.

 ## Copyright